 Innovation management – as part of a company’s strategic focus – is becoming increasingly important.
 Business innovation is one of the most important drivers of competition.
 Trends such as digitalization require the development of different types of innovations.
 For example, organizational innovation, process innovation, product development and the introduction of service innovations.
-The implementation of disruptive innovation is also one of the core tasks of cutting-edge innovation management.
+The implementation of disruptive innovation or radical innovation is also one of the core tasks of cutting-edge innovation management.

 Innolytics® GmbH supports companies with the implementation of modern innovation management through its innovation management software and innovation consulting as well as consulting for the digitization of processes and business models.
 The first step is to clarify one of the most important questions: What does innovation management mean and why do companies have to re-think?

 - Free study and whitepaper for download

 - Innovation Management Tools